Michael-BJ/Smart-CCTV-Using-Machine-Learning/README.md

 How it's works ?
 ---
-1. First install libary that we need
+1. First install library that we need
 ````
 pip install opencv-python
 pip install numpy